Durham under pressure at misty Hove

-Just 36.2 overs were possible because of bad light before play was called off at 5pm with Durham two for nought in their second innings and 162 in arrears.
+Just 36.2 overs were possible because of bad light before play was called off at 5pm with Durham in their second innings and 162 in arrears.

 Sussex had earlier reached 328 to earn a healthy lead, the hosts’ lower order staging a superb recovery from 90 for five.

 Luke Wright fell 13 short of a hundred but Ben Brown and Ashar Zaidi added handy contributions of 64 and 45 respectively.

 Wright resumed on 74 and showed his intent in the first over of the day when he took two boundaries off the country's leading wicket-taker Graham Onions.

 He had a let off on 83 when a mis-timed off-drive just eluded extra-cover, but there was little Wright could do with the delivery that knocked back his middle and leg stump as Chris Rushworth got one to nip back and keep low.
 Wright’s runs came off 78 balls with 16 fours and a six.

 At that stage Sussex’s lead was a modest 39 but Brown and Zaidi batted impressively in a stand of 83 for the seventh wicket.

 Zaidi is playing only his second first-class match in four years and hoping to earn a permanent contract.
 Originally from Pakistan, he moved to England to play club cricket for Accrington in the Lancashire League and got his opportunity a fortnight ago after a successful trial in Sussex's 2nd XI.